TickerSparkInvestor Intelligence

 Flagship Product Analysis

-Sterling does not sell a consumer product, so its flagship offering is best understood as integrated mission-critical site development and electrical infrastructure for large data center and industrial campuses.
-That is where the company’s strongest economics and fastest growth now sit.
-Management said the data center market was the primary growth driver in Q4 2025, and in Q1 2026 E-Infrastructure revenue rose 174% YoY.
+STRL does not sell a consumer product, so its flagship offering is best understood as integrated mission-critical site development and electrical execution for large data center and industrial campuses.
+This is the service line that is driving both growth and valuation.

 Innovation & Competitive Advantage